In today’s world, an annuity is a popular way to accumulate or hold money for and during retirement.

 National Western Life offers a variety of fixed and fixed-indexed annuities

-How much annuity income will I need in addition to Social Security, pension
+- How much annuity income will I need and for how long??

 Buying an annuity contract is a major financial decision which should be considered